jeffposnick/create-react-pwa/README.md

 with the [`navigateFallback`](https://github.com/GoogleChrome/sw-precache#navigatefallback-string)
 option in `sw-precache`.

-Assuming you're using the `sw-precache` command-line interface, the additional flag would look like `--navigate-fallback='index.html'`.
+Assuming you're using the `sw-precache-config.js` configuration file, the additional option would look like `navigateFallback: 'index.html'`.

 ### I'm using cross-origin APIs or resources, and they aren't working while offline